 Scuba Dive at Gordon Rocks

 You don’t have to spend thousands of dollars on a liveaboard to experience incredible diving in the Galapagos.
-A short boat ride away from Santa Cruz Island, you’ll find Gordon Rocks, two rock pinnacles teeming with incredible wildlife beneath the surface.
-The dive sites at Gordon Rocks are known to be great places to spot turtles, white and black tip sharks, manta rays, sting rays, as well as the elusive hammerheads.
+A short boat ride away from Santa Cruz Island, you’ll find Gordon Rocks, two rock pinnacles teeming with astonishing wildlife beneath the surface.
+The dive sites at Gordon Rocks are great places to spot sea turtles, black and white tip reef sharks, manta rays, stingrays, and the elusive hammerhead sharks.

 Strong currents in the area make Gordon Rocks most suitable for experienced divers, but anyone with an Open Water certification is welcomed.